 If you intend to leave your iPhone on a wireless charging station overnight, choose a reliable option that allows you the convenience of charging more freely, and doesn’t restrict the charging position.
 Air Omni Lite, a 6-in-1 charging station is the perfect choice.

 Unlike most wireless chargers out there that stop charging when the device is off center, PITAKA wireless chargers, including Air Essential, Air Tray, and Air Omni Lite, are designed with chain-coil™ embedded, which allows you to charge your devices freely without the necessity of positioning carefully.
 Among those chargers, Air Omni Lite is the most powerful one that can charge up to 6 devices at the same time.

 Keep Your Nightstand Organized

 The wireless charging function of the 6-in-1 charging station will save you the mess of cables on your nightstand.
 Plus, it’s so powerful that you can charge everything on the one station while you sleep.
 Six devices, one charger.
 In addition, the hidden drawer on the side panel offers a secure place for storing small accessories.

 The Bottom Line

 Charging a mobile phone overnight has become the norm for many, since it’s the time were we finally put our phones aside.
-It’s quite clear that charging overnight will not ‘overcharge’ your phone whether you are using a wireless charger or a wired one, but there is potential that charging overnight often may be bad for the battery life of your phone.
+It’s quite clear that charging overnight will not ‘overcharge’ your iPhone whether you are using a wireless charger or a wired one, but there is potential that charging overnight often may be bad for the battery life of your phone.

 To enjoy a sound sleep at night, leave your phone or other devices on a reliable wireless charging station.
-Although there is a bewildering choice of wireless chargers, Air Omni is highly recommended for its reliability and versatility.
+Although there is a bewildering choice of wireless chargers, Air Omni Lite is highly recommended for its reliability and versatility.